-Summary: Our energy demands are constantly growing.
+Our energy demands are constantly growing.
 From heating our homes to powering the ever greater number of devices and appliances we need to be comfortable.
 Our entire world requires power, from street lights to public transport to making a simple cup of tea – the energy has to come from somewhere.
+However, the traditional means of producing power all come with significant downsides.
+Which Is why we are increasingly turning towards renewable energy sources to power our world.
+But what exactly is renewable energy?
+And why should we be making the switch to use it?

 We’re going to take a closer look at how and why we’re making the transition from unsustainable energy production to using more renewable energy sources in the UK.